Hearing on President-Elect Trump's Proposed Tariffs

 One thing that's interesting to me on the manufacturing side is that over these past four years, the use of steel in the United States has declined pretty sharply.

-So we're importing a lot less steel than we did Thank you.
+So we are importing a lot less steel than we did before, but we are not making any more steel than we did before.

 When we talk about supply chains, value chains, it's a chain.

-I guess I'm into the aphorisms right now, but a chain is only as strong as its weakest link.
+And saying, I guess I'm into the aphorisms right now, but a chain is only strong as its weakest link.

 The impact of the decline in retail is, among other things, well, it's serious at several levels.